-Students who are dismissed may file an appeal to contest the requirement of sitting out a primary semester with the Executive Vice President of Academic and Student Affairs or designee if extenuating circumstances exist which caused the substandard grades.
-To appeal, students complete the Readmit after Dismissal petition and indicate on it that they are appealing the requirement of sitting out a primary semester.
+Students who are dismissed may file an appeal to contest the requirement of sitting out a primary semester with the Vice President, Student Services, or designee if extenuating circumstances exist which caused the substandard grades.
+To appeal, students complete the Readmit After Dismissal petition and indicate on it that they are appealing the requirement of sitting out a primary semester.